WE ARE IN GOOD HAND

 These are the hands who always ask but don’t’ know how to give.

-A hands gesture that is so possessive and self-centered.
+A hand gesture that is so possessive and self-centered.
 A lot of marriage fails because the partner is so possessive that the others can’t breathe anymore.
 They don’t trust their partners and even others too.

 The monkey will put his hand inside the hollow coconut and let his fist grab the peanut.
 When his hand is inside the coconut, he is trapped.
-The hunter will pull the string attached to the end of coconut and capture the monkey.
+The hunter will pull the string attached to the end of the coconut and capture the monkey.
 With its hand closed, holding the bait inside, he will not open it.
 That is why; it will run with its hand inside the coconut.
 The monkey cannot run far so the hunter catches them easily.

 Hands of Judgment & Condemnation

 Remember the two people praying inside the temple?
 The publican was at the back knocking his chest and he could not even look up asking forgiveness for he was a sinner.
-And the Pharisees thanking God because he is better than the publicans.
+And the Pharisees thank God because he is better than the publicans.

 Hands of Punishment & Pain

 Hands gesture that causes pain physically.
 The victims usually are the battered wife, maltreated maids and servants, abused children, tortured detainees, and prisoners….